 In addition to its technical provisions for insurance liabilities, NN's IFRS provisions include provisions for other claims.
 For example, the Issuer has established provisions in connection with certain legal proceedings included in the disclosure "Business Description of NN Group N.V. - Legal Proceedings" and potential claims in relation to two UK-incorporated insurance company subsidiaries of the Issuer OIC Run-Off Limited (formerly called The Orion Insurance Company plc) ("Orion") and its subsidiary, London and Overseas Insurance Company Limited (formerly called The London and Overseas Insurance Company PLC) ("L&O") which both ceased writing new business in 1992.
-Since 1994, as a result of provisional liquidation, Orion and L&O have been managed by two joint scheme administrators (the "Provisional Liquidators"), who are individuals not affiliated with NN.
+Since 1994 Orion and L&O have been managed by two court appointed individuals not affiliated with NN, initially as joint provisional liquidators and from 1997, when a scheme of arrangement became effective ("the Original Scheme of Arrangement"), as joint scheme administrators ("the Joint Scheme Administrators").
 The Original Scheme of Arrangement, which required an approval of a majority in number representing at least three quarters in value of the creditors of each class voting in person or by proxy, became effective in 1997.
-Pursuant to an agreement between NN, Nationale-Nederlanden Internationale Schadeverzekering N.V. ("NNIS"), Nationale-Nederlanden Overseas Finance and Investment Company ("NNOFIC") and the Institute of London Underwriters (the "ILU"), NN and NNIS agreed to procure a letter of credit in favour of the ILU as to liabilities of Orion and/or L&O in respect of any or all contracts of insurance or reinsurance evidenced by policies signed and issued by the ILU (i) on behalf of Orion with inception dates on or after 28 August 1970 and/or (ii) on behalf of L&O with inception dates on or after 20 March 1969 (qualifying ILU policies).
-Subsequent to the provisional liquidation of Orion and L&O, the legal predecessor of the Issuer (INGV) and NNIS procured NNOFIC to enter into a claims payment loan agreement ("CPLA") in 1995 under which the ILU could request certain funds under a facility granted by NNOFIC to Orion and L&O for the payment to qualifying ILU policyholders of claims meeting certain conditions under qualifying ILU policies for which both of Orion and L&O or either one of them were in default.
-The CPLA was superseded by a subsequent claims payment loan agreement ("CPLA 2") entered into in 1996 (but claims under the letter of credit remain suspended for so long as that 1996 agreement remained in operation).
-In September 2015, the Issuer, NNOFIC and the ILU entered into a, in terms substantially similar, new agreement replacing the earlier agreement through which the Orion, INGV and NNIS guarantees were discharged.
+Pursuant to an agreement between NN, Nationale-Nederlanden Internationale Schadeverzekering N.V. ("NNIS"), Nationale-Nederlanden Overseas Finance and Investment Company ("NNOFIC") and the Institute of London Underwriters (the "ILU"), NN and NNIS agreed to procure a letter of credit in favour of the ILU as to liabilities of Orion and/or L&O in respect of any or all contracts of insurance or reinsurance evidenced by policies signed and issued by the ILU (i) on behalf of Orion with inception dates on or after 28 August 1970 and/or (ii) on behalf of L&O with inception dates on or after 20 March 1969 (qualifying ILU policies) (the "1996 Agreement").
+At the time of the provisional liquidation of Orion and L&O, the legal predecessor of the Issuer (INGV) and NNIS procured NNOFIC to enter into a claims payment loan agreement ("CPLA") in 1995 under which the ILU could request certain funds under a facility granted by NNOFIC to Orion and L&O for the payment to qualifying ILU policyholders of claims meeting certain conditions under qualifying ILU policies for which both of Orion and L&O or either one of them were in default.
+The CPLA was superseded by a subsequent claims payment loan agreement ("CPLA 2") entered into in 1996 (but claims under the letter of credit remain suspended for so long as the 1996 Agreement remained in operation).
+In September 2015, the Issuer, NNOFIC and the ILU entered into a, in terms substantially similar, new agreement replacing the earlier agreement through which INGV and NNIS guarantees were discharged.

-An Amended Scheme of Arrangement, which was prepared by the Provisional Liquidators in consultation with NN and certain other stakeholders such as the ILU, established a cut-off point in respect of claims under policies issued by Orion and L&O (subject to a right of opt-out for qualifying ILU policyholders).
-CPLA 2 has been amended to take account of the Amended Scheme of Arrangement.
-The implementation of the Amended Scheme of Arrangement is progressing and in the meantime a series of top up and - where appropriate - premium payments have been made to qualifying ILU policyholders (US\$ 24.6 million per February 2020).
+An Amending Scheme of Arrangement, which was prepared by the the Joint Scheme Administrators in consultation with NN and certain other stakeholders such as the ILU, and which became effective in 2016, established a cut-off point in respect of claims under policies issued by Orion and L&O (subject to a right of opt-out for qualifying ILU policyholders).
+CPLA 2 has been amended to take account of the Amending Scheme of Arrangement.
+The implementation of the Amending Scheme of Arrangement is progressing and in the meantime a series of top up and - where appropriate - premium payments have been made to qualifying ILU policyholders (US\$ 26.1 million per March 2021).